cbelth/Learning-Based-Tiers/README.md

 ## Running on Your Own Data

-D2L will soon be implemented in the Python package [algophon](https://github.com/cbelth/algophon).
-This will make it easy to run the model on your own data.
+D2L is implemented in the Python package [algophon](https://github.com/cbelth/algophon).
+I recommend that implementation for running the model on your own data—just `pip install algophon`!

-Until then, please see the `load` function in `utils.py` for how to load data, and `d2l.py` for the entry point to running D2L.
-For example data formats, see the files in `data/`.